gslxr/Document-image-watermarking/dataset/readMe.txt

+The data set used in this paper is required by the publishers’ information network communication license.
-The datasets used in the paper are subject to the relevant requirements of the publishers, allowing small-scale scientific research work, so readers who need the datasets are requested to contact this email address to obtain the datasets.
-The email address is: 13512983683@163.com
+It is only allowed to engage in small-scale scientific research and learning.
+Therefore, the readers who need to contact the following email address to obtain the data set.
+The email address is 13512983683 @ 163.com